astropy/photutils/docs/morphology.rst

 Introduction
 ------------

-The :func:`~photutils.morphology.data_properties` function can be used to calculate the morphological properties of a single source in a cutout image.  `~photutils.morphology.data_properties` returns a `~photutils.segmentation.SourceProperties` object.
-Please see `~photutils.segmentation.SourceProperties` for the list of the many properties that are calculated.
+The :func:`~photutils.morphology.data_properties` function can be used to calculate the morphological properties of a single source in a cutout image. `~photutils.morphology.data_properties` returns a `~photutils.segmentation.SourceCatalog` object.
+Please see `~photutils.segmentation.SourceCatalog` for the list of the many properties that are calculated.
 Even more properties are likely to be added in the future.

-If you have a segmentation image, the :func:`~photutils.segmentation.source_properties` function can be used to calculate the properties for all (or a specified subset) of the segmented sources.
+If you have a segmentation image, the :class:`~photutils.segmentation.SourceCatalog` class can be used to calculate the properties for all (or a specified subset) of the segmented sources.
 Please see :ref:`Source Photometry and Properties from Image Segmentation <image_segmentation>` for more details.